balena-io/docs/pages/learn/develop/hardware/i2c-and-spi.md

 #### Capemgr support

-**Warning:** Capemgr is only supported in \{{ $names.company.lower \}} BBB devices with a 4.1 linux kernel.
+**Warning:** Capemgr is only supported in balena BBB devices with a 4.1 linux kernel.
 This kernel was only enabled in production on `25-09-2015`.
 If you don't know which kernel you are running, open a web terminal to your BBB and run `uname -a`.

 **Loading a Cape**